- Liabilities Accounting

 The direct expense is expense occur from the production of raw material to final goods and service.
-The direct expense example is wages of labour, shipping cost, power and electricity bill cost, rent, commission, legal expense etc.
+The direct expense example is wages of labor, shipping cost, power, and electricity bill cost, rent, commission, legal expense, etc.

 #2- Indirect Expense